-Marine polution can be of various forms from oil pollution to wood or containers lost from a ship.
+Marine pollution can be of various forms from oil pollution to wood or containers lost from a ship.

-When the polltuion reaches the shore it becomes the Local Authorities responsibility and the Suffolk Resilience Forum Marine Pollution plan covers how the multi-agency partners will work together to deal with an incident.
+When the pollution reaches the shore it becomes the Local Authorities responsibility and the Suffolk Resilience Forum Marine Pollution plan covers how the multi-agency partners will work together to deal with an incident.

-Flotsam and Jetsum (Goods coming ashore as a result of an incident)
+Flotsam and Jetsam (Goods coming ashore as a result of an incident)

 This remains the property of the cargo’s owner and not the property of the finder or salvor.
 Salvors or finders must declare recovered wreck material to the Receiver, by submitting a completed MCA Report of Wreck and Salvage within 28 days of the recovery.
 Salvors or finders are not entitled to keep what they have recovered, but may be eligible for a salvage award.

 Once a salvage contractor is appointed, additional voluntary ‘plunder’ after this point would not be of benefit to the owner and is therefore not a legitimate act of salvage.
 At this point the Receiver of Wreck can transfer statutory powers to the Police to confiscate or enforce the immediate handover of items that have been retrieved.